 Our chosen framework suppliers have a proven track record of effective design and reliable service delivery, so please do not request speculative work before the contract is awarded.
 We would strongly recommend that you meet with the suppliers, develop a rapport and choose who you feel best understands what you want to achieve, and then work together to develop and agree the designs.
 If you ask for creative work as part of the pitch process, you will need to allocate some of your budget for this.

 We are here to help – we want everyone to achieve successful and effective design solutions and have a positive experience with the supplier framework.
-If you are struggling to choose a supplier or need any further advice, please contact Claire Andrews or Matt Clark.
+If you are struggling to choose a supplier or need any further advice, please contact the Communications Production team.

 Feedback to all suppliers